 Have you ever heard of an anagram?
-Maybe you recognize the term but you’re not exactly sure what it means.
-On the other hand, you might be an old hand at using anagrams and have fun with them when playing various word games and board games.
+Maybe you recognize the term, but you’re not exactly sure what it means.
+On the other hand, you might be an expert at using anagrams and have fun with them when playing various word games and board games.

 The only rule is that all the letters from the original word or phrase must be used when they’re reordered to say something entirely different.